cwuu/11-767/labs/lab9-projects.md

 1: Plan
 ----
 1. What is your plan for today, and this week <br/>
-1.1 Today: Discuss the problems encountered and plan for the next sprint. <br/>
+1.1 Today: Discuss why the inference speed does not change much after depthwise seperable convolution and plan for the next sprint. <br/>
-1.2 This week: Combine the QAT (quantization-aware training) with the depthwise seperable convolution. <br/>
+1.2 This week: Conduct more experiments on the depthwise seperable convolution and see if there is any change of the inference speed. <br/>
-1.3 This week: Based on the results, investigate any other bottleneck of inferencing. <br/>
+1.3 This week: Seek any alternative to further optimize the model while preserving the visual quality. <br/>
-1.4 This week: Inspect the output and see how the image quality change.
-Then brainstorm/propose any other new directions. <br/>
+1.4 This week: Setup a google survey form/other medium to collect the qualitative results. <br/>

 2. How will each group member contribute towards this plan?<br/>
 Emily: